4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image:: images/create_colormap.png
    :alt: View on color map creator widget.

-After the selection of a new color, double click on the bottom bar to create a position marker.
+After selection of a the new color, double click on the bottom bar to create a position marker.

-Markers can be moved by drag and drop or removed by double click.
+Markers can be moved by drag and drop or removed by a double click.
-Colors between markers are created with linear interpolation.
+Colors between markers are created with the linear interpolation.

 Select labels
 ^^^^^^^^^^^^^
 .. image:: images/label_list.png
    :alt: View of the list of label coloring

-In this tab, Users can select the coloring scheme of segmentation components labels.
+In this tab, users can select the coloring scheme of segmentation components labels.

 *  Current scheme is chosen with the radio button (|radio_button|) on the left.
-*  Custom schemes can be deleted with the |delete| button.
+*  Custom creted schemes can be deleted with the |delete| button.
 *  New scheme can be defined based on the old one using the |edit| button.

 Create labels